GRIFFINCollaboration/griffin-dashboard/README.md

  - [HTML imports](http://webcomponents.org/articles/introduction-to-html-imports/) are used to assemble templates from separate files and sources to reinforce the modularity begun with HTML templates.
 Note that at the time of this writing, Firefox relies on the `HTMLImports.min.js` polyfill for import support; this should be phased out when native support becomes available.

- - [mustache.js](https://github.com/janl/mustache.js/) assembles templates into completed HTML
+ - [mustache.js](https://github.com/janl/mustache.js/) assembles templates into completed HTML.

  - [kinetic.js](https://github.com/ericdrowell/KineticJS/) (for freeform drawing like the detector views) and [plotly.js](https://plot.ly/javascript/) (for more traditional histograms and other charts) are responsible for drawing and visualization in the Dashboard.